aws/aws-cdk-rfcs/text/0477-policy-validation.md

 /**
  * The report emitted by the plugin after evaluation.
  */
-export interface ValidationPluginReport {
+export interface PolicyValidationPluginReport {
   /**
    * List of violations in the report.
    */
-  readonly violations: ValidationViolationResourceAware[];
+  readonly violations: PolicyViolationResourceAware[];

   /**
    * Whether or not the report was successful.